Ego is easily bruised. Confidence is not.

 Founder & CEO

-Ann is a second generation transgender activist, actress, talent manager, and soon to be casting director.
-She is also working towards getting producer credits.
+Ann is a second generation transgender activist, actress, talent manager, and producer.

 Ann is a founding member of the Trans Chorus of Los Angeles, and sings bass.